 Learning Journeys weave together critical skills: math, literacy, empathy, social awareness, curiosity, communication, collaboration, creativity, self-awareness, mindfulness, perspective taking, recognizing and addressing bias, peace-building, and compassion.
 All in a real-world, standards aligned way.

-We believe captivating content is for every classroom.
+We believe captivating and meaningful math content is for every classroom.
 That’s why we work with amazing storytellers and educators to design every Learning Journey.

 It’s also why our videos don’t have words: no prescribed narrative, no language barrier!
 Social Emotional Learning that helps you(th) prioritize curiosity and understanding over judgment and bias.